 Nestled on the south bank of River Yamuna, the Taj Mahal is an immense mausoleum of the white marble that sets a true example of Love.
 The great wonder was built between 1631 to 1648 by the Mughal Emperor Shah Jahan in memory of her beloved wife Mumtaz.
 It sets in Agra, the Mughal Capital is a jewel of Islamic art in India and one of the most famous World Heritage Sites.

-Agra, the city is located in the heart of India is part of the Golden Triangle Tours.
+Agra, the city is located in the heart of India is part of the Golden Triangle Tour Packages.
 It was once the capital of India from 1833 to 1868.
 The city was prior founded by Sultan Sikander Lodhi, along with the great Mughal emperor Babar, the founder of the Mughal dynasty who also introduced the concept of Square Persian Styled Gardens.
 Later the city was adorned with magnificent monuments by the great Akbar such as Agra Fort, Fatehpur Sikri, and more.

 With its harmonious proportions and its exotic incorporation of decorative elements, the Taj Mahal is known as the finest example of ancient Mughal Architecture.
 The site is a true blend of Islamic, Indian, and Persian style and emerged as the world’s most iconic monuments.
 In 1983, the wonderful complex was designated a UNESCO World Heritage Site.
 Eager to know the history of the Taj Mahal!!
 Let’s read more!

 |Built By||Mughal Emperor Shah Jahan|

 |Architect||Ustad Ahmad Lahauri|

 |Built For||Mumtaz (Wife of Shah Jahan)|